-That’s right, I saved $88 on the SAME apartment by booking directly with the property.
-This is not typical though, as most Airbnb hosts are individuals and not companies, and I only found this company through Booking.com and later discovered they were on Airbnb too.
+This is NOT typical though, as most Airbnb hosts are individuals and not companies, and I only found this company through Booking.com and later discovered they were on Airbnb too.

 TIP #3.
 You can get pre-approved just by sending a message.